 The Genetics of Addiction

-There is clearly a genetic component to addiction, certainly for alcohol, but we don’t know enough yet to put that knowledge into clinical practice.
+There is clearly a genetic component to addiction, certainly for alcoholism, but we don’t know enough yet to put that knowledge into clinical practice.
 We need more research on the genetics of addiction, so we can be more precise in our treatment and, more importantly, identify those who have a genetic proclivity to develop an addiction.

 Addiction is multi-genomic, involving the interplay of several genes.
 It’s even much more complicated than that because of epigenetic factors, those life experiences that trigger the expression or suppression of different genes.
 Childhood trauma, for example, is an epigenetic phenomenon that increases the risk of addiction seven times more than the general population who did not suffer trauma.
 Moreover, experiences in one generation can be passed on, to some extent, to the next generations through epigenetics.